 Information on cyber campaigns can be found from both public and private sources.
 The first blog post in this series discussed multiple publicly accessible websites that offer information on cyber attacks and campaigns.
-Mentioned sources included news or threat intelligence reports and documents shared by both think-tanks and government agencies.
+Mentioned sources included news or threat intelligence reports and documents shared by both think tanks and government agencies.

 Threat intelligence platforms, or interactive interfaces, that present information about cyber attacks also provide information on cyber campaigns.
-Some threat intelligence platforms are accessible to the public and allow public users to access data organizations store on cyber attacks and campaigns.
+Some threat intelligence platforms are accessible to the public and allow public users to access data organizations store on cyber attacks and movements.

 What are the Benefits of Structuring Information on Cyber Attacks and Campaigns in the STIX Data Format?

 Two main reasons organizations benefit from structuring cyber attack data in the STIX format include:

 Interpretability – persons with or without cybersecurity industry experience can easily understand STIX formatted data.
 Therefore, Organizations can feature STIX data in organizational reports, hand-outs, and presentations that audiences can grasp.

 Transferability – STIX data can also be shared via TAXII servers or digital data transferring mechanisms to relay information about cyber attacks.
 Communicating information, especially on current trends such as hacktivism related to repeated police brutality, is essential for organizations that analyze and learn from cyber-attacks and campaigns.